atlassian/gajira-transition/README.md

 - `issue` (required) - issue key to perform a transition on
 - `transition` - Case insensetive name of transition to apply.
 Example: `Cancel` or `Accept`
 - `transitionId` - transition id to apply to an issue
+- `fields` - JSON string containing a map of fields to update

 ### Outputs
 - None